CynapticsAI/IITI-GPT/Readme.md

 # IITI-GPT: A Customized Chatbot

-IITI-GPT is a unique chatbot application developed by the Cynaptics Club and Robotics Club of IIT Indore.
-This application is designed to run on a Raspberry Pi, leveraging its compact and efficient computing capabilities.
+Welcome to the GitHub repository of IITI-GPT, a unique chatbot application developed by the Cynaptics Club and Robotics Club of IIT Indore.
+## Overview
+IITI-GPT is an innovative chatbot application designed specifically to run on a Raspberry Pi.
+Leveraging the compact and efficient computing capabilities of the Raspberry Pi, this chatbot brings advanced natural language processing to your fingertips.
+It provides an interactive and intelligent conversational experience.

 ## Features